jminor/webremoteplay/README.md

 - Paste the URL.
 - A video stream of the game should appear in the second browser window.
 - Now press keys, or click the mouse in *either* window, and you should see the same thing in both windows.
+- Open more browser windows with the same URL to add more players.

 # How Does This Work?